- Article (1) Definitions

 3. The Public Prosecution shall examine the application to identify the conduct of the applicant and shall obtain all the information it deems necessary.

-5. In the event of judicial Restitution, the Public Prosecution shall submit the application to the competent court, accompanied by a report setting out its opinion and the reasons on which it is based, within a period not exceeding one month following the date of submission of the application.
+5. In the event of judicial rehabilitation, the Public Prosecution shall submit the application to the competent court, accompanied by a report setting out its opinion and the reasons on which it is based, within a period not exceeding one month following the date of submission of the application.

-1. When examining an application for Restitution, the competent court may hear the statements of the Public Prosecution and the applicant.
+1. When examining an application for rehabilitation, the competent court may hear the statements of the Public Prosecution and the applicant.
 It may also obtain all the information it deems necessary.
 The applicant shall be served with a notice to appear at least three days before the hearing date.

-2. The court shall issue a judgment to rehabilitate the applicant when the conditions for Restitution are met if it is convinced that the applicant’s conduct from the date of receiving the sentence can be relied upon as a ground for ensuring his self-discipline.
+2. The court shall issue a judgment to rehabilitate the applicant when the conditions for rehabilitation are met if it is convinced that the applicant's conduct from the date of receiving the sentence can be relied upon as a ground for ensuring his self-discipline.

-If an application for Restitution is rejected due to a reason related to the conduct of the convict, it may only be renewed after a 6-month period following the date of rejection.
+If an application for rehabilitation is rejected due to a reason related to the conduct of the convict, it may only be renewed after a 6-month period following the date of rejection.
 In other cases, it may be renewed when the necessary conditions are satisfied.

-Article (11) Registration of Restitution
+Article (11) Registration of Rehabilitation

 a.
 If it is proven that other judgments have been passed against the convicted person while they have not been brought to the attention of the court or the Public Prosecution.